 Step 4: The 10 Minute Timer

-Lastly, if you are really short for time simply set a timer for ten minutes each day with a trash bag in hand and go through each room in the house.
+Lastly, if you are really short for time simply set a timer for ten minutes each day with a trash bag in hand and go through each room in the house (click here to purchase this cute doggie egg timer).
 Look on:

 …and get rid of all of the trash, catalogs, junk mail, old papers, miscellaneous odds and ends.
 It’s a quick purge that can have a big effect.